 7.5 Differential Gear set for the Maxx (1/8th scale gears) 8 gear spyder setup

 As some of you know I’ve been developing a much stronger differential for the Maxxs for some time now.
 Tremendous research and development went into the selection of the gears and the design of the differential.
-Countless hours of testing have revealed that this is a nearly bombproof solution the High Powered Maxx’s differential needs.
+Countless hours of testing have revealed that this is a bombproof solution the High Powered Maxx’s differential needs.

 We’ve selected the 7.5 gears as the standard.
 There is a wide variety of differential styles available from open 6 spyder design to torque sensing differentials.